ecdeng/eval-db/DEPLOYMENT.md

 # Deployment Guide

-This guide will help you deploy the Browser Agent Test Management application to Vercel (recommended) or other platforms.
+This guide will help you deploy the evaldb application to Vercel (recommended) or other platforms.

 ## Option 1: Vercel (Recommended)